-We Indorians are proud people.
-Proud of our city ofcourse.
-Ask a true indori, what is so special about the city and he can give you atleast 10 things ranging from how it is the only city in India that has both IIM and IIT to the well known food street ‘sarafa’ that serves some of the best street food you’ll ever have, from the videos of Rajiv Nema to Pasharvnath Paan Corner, from Treasure Island that is awarded as the best designed mall of India to the mighty ‘chappan dukaan’, from the brand new international airport terminal or the new award winning Cricket stadium to the world famous combination of poha-jalebi and sev ofcourse (by the way, for an indori, sev is as essential food component as salt!).
+We Indoris are proud people.
+Proud of our city, its culture, its food and its dialect among many other things.
+Ask a true indori, what is so special about the city and he can give you atleast 10 things ranging from how it is the only city in India that has both IIM and IIT to the well known food street ‘sarafa’ that serves some of the best street food you’ll ever have, from the videos of Rajiv Nema to Pasharvnath Paan Corner, from Treasure Island (that is awarded as the best designed mall of India) to the mighty ‘chappan dukaan’, from the brand new international airport terminal or the new award winning Cricket stadium to the world famous breakfast combination of ‘poha-jalebi’ and ‘sev’ of course (by the way, for an indori, sev is as essential component of food as salt).
 The latest addition to this list is called the iBus.

 iBus is Indore’s answer to city transport.
 Although there is an existing bus service, multiple cab services as well as auto rickshaws easily available, what makes iBus stand out is the BRTS (Bus Rapid Transport System).
 BRTS basically provides a separate lane (or the corridor as they call it) exclusively for the iBus thus making it far more effective than any other existing city transport options.

 4. A dustbin and drinking water facility at every bus stop can be added.
-I am sure people won’t mind paying if you can serve some hot indori poha-jalebi at the bus stops 😊
+I am sure people won’t mind paying extra if you can serve some hot indori poha-jalebi at the bus stops 😊

 Lastly, I must say the iBus ride is super fast and an experience you will enjoy especially when you see cars stuck in the traffic and people on the bikes making fun of traffic rules on the main roads while the iBus easily sails through its exclusive BRTS lane.